RTEMS/rtems-docs/rsb/configuration.rst

 The ``%install`` macro starts a block that continues until the next block macro.
 The install block is a series of shell commands that execute to install the package.
-You can assume the package has build correctly when this block starts executing.
+You can assume the package has built correctly when this block starts executing.

 Never install the package to the actual *prefix* the package was built